lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Inactivity Timer.
 A timer used after receiving a SCHC Fragment to detect when, due to a communication error, there is no possibility to continue an on-going fragmented SCHC Packet transmission.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.
+It does not necessarily correspond to the OSI model definition of Layer 2.

 * L2 Word: this is the minimum subdivision of payload data that the L2 will carry.
 In most L2 technologies, the L2 Word is an octet.
   In bit-oriented radio technologies, the L2 Word might be a single bit.